depture/Chance_NLP_challenge/README.md

 * Save vectorization and models parameters for later usage
 3. Application
 * The function MBTI\_XGB loads precalculated vectorizer and boosting model to train new data [format = (type, [comments]) or ([], [comments])].
 It will write in the data folder the type predictions for the given comments.

-This is a simple model which trains relatively quickly.
-The cross validation outputed an f1-score of ~64.
-It is possible to search for hyper paramaters with bayesian optimisation to improve accuracy.
-Also, a pre-trained word embeddings like glove in a neural model may bring more insight.
-I only add the count of youtube videos per link in comments.
-A lot of them are dead links but it would be interesting to scrap the different urls to extract more information.

 TO DO:
 - Balance the dataset with resampling techniques